 - Support cell, tissue, and system repair and regeneration by improving your health fitness factors

 - Monitor and manage health not disease, with functional medicine testing and optimal health lab ranges.

 That’s how it’s done; it’s not simple, not easy, but it is straightforward.
 We’ve broken down the process into 9 steps that we call Fitness Factors:

 - Respiratory Fitness

 - Metabolic Fitness

 Our aim is to help people walk through each of these steps with an action plan to accomplish lasting change.
 Our initial 6-month program addresses each of these so you can put your feet to action and see the start of habitual, lifestyle changes that will lead to success.
 Truly, “A journey of a thousand miles begins with a single step,” and we will help guide you through your personal journey.

-Dr. Kelly Halderman, B.A., M.D., N.M.D. is a clinician, researcher, lecturer, and leading nutraceutical formulator with expertise in genetic nutrition, autoimmune disease, and holistic healthcare.
+Dr. Kelly Halderman, researcher, lecturer, and leading nutraceutical formulator with expertise in genetic nutrition, autoimmune disease, and holistic healthcare.
 A passionate learner, she completed her Family Practice Medicine internship at the University of Minnesota and also holds a Naturopathic Medical Degree from Kingdom College of Natural Health where she currently serves as Academic Dean of Students.